Extreme weather hints at what our climate may be like in the future. Are we prepared?

 In the low lying countries of Europe, such as the Netherlands, they give more room to water by controlled flooding of uninhabited areas - thereby sparing cities.
 And in various Norwegian cities there are tests with green roofs.
 The plants that grow on such roofs buffer a large amount of rain, which prevents it from flowing off immediately.

 But droughts will also keep occurring.
 And for a country that has so much hydropower it will be a big problem when water reservoirs aren't full enough.
 Besides, a persistent drought increases the risk of forest fires as well.
 Hopefully not at the same scale as the recent fires in Fort McMurray in Canada - but adaptation to climate change also means that people need to be prepared for such horror scenario's.
 Detailed policy plans for climate adaption do exist, also in Norway.
 The question is whether the implementation will be on time.

 The extreme weather in Europe, as we saw at the end of May and beginning of June, is an example of what has been hailed as a possible outcome of climate change for decades.
 The problem, however, is that such extreme weather always was seen as a distant future, and that we would have decades to prepare.
 But we don't have decades.
 It's happening now.

 When we notice, in addition, that climate record after climate record is being broken, it is clear that we surpassed the stage where we can truly and honestly question whether climate change doesn't exist.
 The time has come to prepare for a new climate reality.
 We need to accelerate current policy plans or, where possible, adjust them, and do our utmost best not to make the situation worse than it already is.

-This text first appeared in Klassekampen on 13 Jun 2016
+This text originally appeared in Klassekampen on 13 June 2016